 Visiting the quietly prestigious museum took me back to my youthful days.
 And if there were a nugget of wisdom I could give my younger self, it would be don’t fall for artistic men like Pablo Picasso.

 I subjected myself to this hazard in college and became entangled with a charismatic young man who fancied himself a novelist in training.
-Naturally, it didn’t end well and, heartbroken, I cried so many tears I thought I’d rust.
+Naturally, it didn’t end well.
+Heartbroken, I cried so many tears I thought I’d rust.

-Later in life, I auto-corrected and ended up with a more faithful type of man: a lawyer.
-I suppose lawyers may have other bad habits -- workaholism, a tendency to treat their spouses like opposing counsel, and, well, perhaps a more tedious kind of temperament.
+Later in life, I auto-corrected and ended up with a more faithful type of man: a lawyer, like me.
+I suppose lawyers may have other bad habits — workaholism, a tendency to treat their spouses like opposing counsel, and, well, perhaps a more tedious kind of temperament.
 No one is perfect, of course.